Table of Contents

 Takeaway: Persistent antigen → chronic innate signalling → endothelial & platelet activation → prion-like aggregation is a plausible path to microvascular impairment and neurodegeneration; proving causality and safe, effective treatments remains an active research priority.

-The breakdown of barrier integrity—whether in the gut, oral cavity, or blood-brain barrier—is a recurring theme in chronic inflammatory conditions.
+Evidence Level: [AN/CM/PR] – Cell studies for mechanisms, genetic associations for APOE4 CONFIDENCE: MODERATE for vulnerability factors, LOW-MODERATE for population-level impact The breakdown of barrier integrity whether in the gut, oral cavity, or blood-brain barrier is a recurring theme in chronic inflammatory conditions.
 Research into endotoxemia and systemic inflammation, explored in contexts ranging from sepsis to complex neuroimmune conditions, provides a valuable framework for understanding the multi-system symptoms seen in Long COVID.
 In this model, a persistent trigger (like spike protein) initiates a cascade of barrier breaches, allowing microbial components (like LPS from the gut or oral cavity) to fuel a chronic, systemic inflammatory state that ultimately converges on the brain's vascular defenses.

 • RAGE axis: Multi-omics and cellular work indicate S1–RAGE engagement on monocytes and endothelial cells; the nucleocapsid protein may also interact with RAGE pathways.
 (Angioni 2023)